Delameta-AI-Research/.github/profile/README.md

 ## Delameta AI Research

 Delameta AI Research is part of Department of Material Engineering and Artificial Intelligence, Research and Development Division at PT Delameta Bilano.
-Our team are researching, developing dan deploying machine learning and deep learning models mainly in computer vision tasks.
+Our team are researching, developing dan deploying machine learning and deep learning models mainly in computer vision tasks on tiny, edge and data center devices.

 ### AI Products